ditya0398/ditya0398.github.io/index.md

 - Involved in optimising the Graphics Engine using various optimising techniques.
 - Implemented Volumetric Rendering to render the Point Clouds and implemented Geometry Shader instancing.
-- Implemented XRay-Visualizer to render the Volumetric XRay data.

 ---